Plants and Animals

 Active Period

-Flight from first week of August to fourth week of August
+Flight from first week of August to second week of September

 Survey Methods

-The adult specimen collected in Michigan was collected in mid-August, and another specimen from upstate New York was collected in early August.
 The best way to survey for this species is by blacklighting at night during the adult flight period, a technique whereby a sheet is stretched across two trees or poles and an ultraviolet light is used to attract moths to the sheet.
 Moths can be collected directly from the sheet.
 Insects come to light usually in largest numbers on still, dark, cloudy nights when both temperature and humidity are high.
-Reports of this species must be documented with a voucher specimen and verification by a species expert.
+P. aweme may prefer stormy conditions (or just before thunderstorms/rain).
+Reports of this species must be documented with either a voucher specimen or good photograph and verification by a species expert.

 Blacklighting

-Survey Period: From first week of August to fourth week of August
+Survey Period: From first week of August to second week of September

 Humidity: Humid